rtircher/juzi/README.md

 ## Running

-To start a web server for the application, run:
+To start riak and application web server, run:

     ./go

+This script will also make sure all the prerequisites are met or download what is required.

 ## TODO